-Clinical trials are when cancer patients get a new type of treatment to see if it works better than existing treatments.
+Clinical trials are research studies that try to find new or better ways of treating cancer or reducing side-effects.
 Ask your consultant if there are any trials suitable for you.

 We're here for you

 If you or your family have any questions or worries, want to know where to get support, or if you just need to talk, you can talk to one of our cancer nurses.